vmittal27/file-compressor/README.md

 ./tests/test_script.sh [[-m MAXBITS] [-d] [-b]]
 ```
 The `-d` flag sets `DBG=1` and the `-b` flag stops further tests after the first error.

+The testing files come courtesy of the testing data for [Snappy](https://github.com/google/snappy), a compressor/decompressor from Google.
+The files come from a variety of sources including the Canterbury Corpus.